Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

-Personal locator beacons do pretty much what they promise: locate your person, and report your position to someone who will perform a "search and rescue" for you.
+Personal locator beacons do pretty much what they promise:

 A PLB is designed for one thing: to send an emergency message.